 Rabbits shouldn't itch themselves any more than you would.
 If your pet rabbit seems excessively itchy or scratches a lot, then it may have a problem that needs to be addressed.
-Various things can cause a rabbit to itch or scratch, but thankfully this pruritus is treatable.
+Various things, from mites to allergies, can cause a rabbit to itch or scratch, but thankfully these are treatable.

 Indoor rabbits can get fleas just like outdoor rabbits.
-Other pets in the household can give your rabbit fleas and we can track fleas in from the outdoors.
-Fleas can also find their own way into our homes just like other insects, such as ants and spiders.
+Other pets in the household can give your rabbit fleas and they can be tracked in from the outdoors.
+Fleas can also find their own way into homes just like other insects, such as ants and spiders.

-Your rabbit can develop dry skin and itch or scratch.
+Your rabbit can develop dry skin which can make them itch or scratch.
 Rooms with very low humidity, dusty environments, poor diets, and bathing your rabbit too often with inappropriate shampoos can all contribute to or cause your rabbit to have dry skin.
 If you can determine the cause of the dry skin, then you should be able to reverse it.
 For temporary relief, there are rabbit-safe spray products available.

 Psoroptes cuniculiis are ear mites that cause itching and scratching.
 They can be spread from rabbit to rabbit, so wash your hands after handling a rabbit with itchy ears.
 You may notice hair loss around the ears, scabs, or the ears may look especially dirty.
-A head tilt, flopped ear, or head shaking are also signs of an ear mite infestation, which doesn't always affect both ears.
+A head tilt, flopped ear, or head shaking are also signs of an ear mite infestation, and it doesn't always affect both ears.
 If you notice any of these things, your rabbit needs to be seen by a veterinarian.

 In addition to allergies, rabbits can also be irritated by certain items, especially if they aren't meant for rabbits.
 Shampoos, conditioners, sprays, and air fresheners can all be irritants to rabbits.
 If you use a new product, such as a shampoo, and the next day your rabbit is itching, it may be because it was too harsh for your rabbit's skin.
 This is often seen with products meant for dogs that are used on rabbits.

 Caused by two main types of fungus (Trichophyton mentagrophytes and Microsporum Canis), ringworm is a fungal infection that causes hair loss, itching, and red "ringworm" lesions in rabbits.
-It is usually treated with topical ointments or oral medication prescribed by your exotics vet.
-Rabbits contract ringworm in a variety of ways, including contact with another infected rabbit, brushes that were used on a rabbit with ringworm, and dirty environments.
-People can also contract ringworm from a rabbit.
+People can contract ringworm from a rabbit.

-The main cause of ringworm, as well as mites and fleas, is direct contact with another rabbit, so if you bring a new rabbit into your home, be sure to keep it separate from your other rabbits until you are sure it does not have an infection.
+The main cause of ringworm, as well as mites and fleas, is direct contact with an infected rabbit.
+When you bring a new rabbit into your home, be sure to keep it separate from your other rabbits until you are sure it does not have an infection.
 Rabbits can also contract ringworm from brushes that were used on a rabbit with ringworm and dirty environments.